Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 7, MLB playoffs, more

 RB Chase Brown, Cincinnati Bengals, 0.5 rushing + receiving touchdowns - Lower (0.83x)

-Brown has yet to find the end zone in 2025.
+Although he is a big part of the Cincinnati offense, he has yet to score in 2025.
 In Sunday's loss at Green Bay, he carried nine times for 42 yards, including a long of 13.
 He also has 20 receptions for 102 yards and no touchdowns in the passing game.
 Pick it at Underdog:

 QB Aaron Rodgers, Pittsburgh Steelers, 1.5 passing touchdowns - Higher (1.05x)

 Rodgers has thrown for two or more touchdowns in three games this season, including two in Sunday's 23-9 win over the Cleveland Browns.
 He also threw for four touchdowns in a 34-32 season-opening win over the New York Jets.
 He threw for two touchdowns and one interception in a 21-14 win over the New England Patriots.
+The SportsLine model projects 1.7 touchdown passes.
 Click here to sign up for Underdog Fantasy:

 K Evan McPherson, Cincinnati Bengals, 1.5 field goals made - Higher (1.11x)

-McPherson has made at least one field goal in all six games this season.
+McPherson has had his opportunities in six games this season, making at least one field goal in each.
 With the Bengals going against a strong Steelers defense, it may be much of the same with McPherson called upon to kick field goals.
 In 12 games a year ago, he connected on two or more field goals in five games.
 He is 6 of 8 on field goal attempts this season, with both misses coming from 50+ yards in Sunday's 27-18 loss to the Packers in Green Bay.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.73x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.